centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/virtualization-vmware2-esx.md

 ```

 Make sure that the daemon configuration works fine by looking for errors in
-"/var/log/centreon/centreon\_vmware.log".
+**/var/log/centreon/centreon\_vmware.log**.

 ### Tags and Custom Attributes

-> To discover Tags and Custom Attributes, you must use version 3.2.5 of centreon-vmware-daemon and add --tags in the discovery extra options.
+> To discover Tags and Custom Attributes, you must use version 3.2.5 of **centreon-vmware-daemon** and add **--tags** in the discovery extra options.
 >Go to page **Configuration > Hosts > Discovery**, and at the 3rd step (**Define discovery parameters**), in section **Additional parameters**, in the **Extra Options** field, enter **--tags**.

 ### Network flows

-The Poller with the Centreon VMware Connector installed need to access in TCP/443 HTTPS to the vCenter.
+The Poller with the Centreon VMware Connector installed needs to access the vCenter on TCP/443 HTTPS.

-The Pollers that request the Centreon VMWare Connector host need to access in TCP/5700 to the Centreon VMWare Connector host.
+The Pollers that request the Centreon VMWare Connector host need to access the Centreon VMWare Connector host on TCP/5700.

 ## Installation